-- If the engine does not start and it fuel-flooded, the drowned mode can be activated to prevent fuel injection and to cut ignition while cranking.
-Proceed as follows: - Insert key in ignition switch and turn to ON position. - Press completely and HOLD throttle lever. - Press the engine START button.
+If the engine does not start and it fuel-flooded, the drowned mode can be activated to prevent fuel injection and to cut ignition while cranking.
+Proceed as follows:

+• Insert key in ignition switch and turn to ON position (570) or install key on D.E.S.S. post (other models).

+- Press completely and HOLD throttle lever. - Press the engine START button.